-On October 12, 2010, the District issued Qualified School Construction Bonds in the amount of \$500,000.
-The monies were used for repairs and upgrades and weatherization projects through the District.
-The QSCB's are eligible to receive subsidy payments from the US Treasury.
+On October 12, 2010, the District issued Qualified School Construction Bonds for \$500,000.
+The monies were used for repairs, upgrades, and weatherization projects throughout the District.
+The QSCBs are eligible to receive subsidy payments from the US Treasury.
 The District plans to apply any subsidy payments received to offset the interest component of the financing, but those subsidy payments are not pledged for this purpose.
 Interest is payable semi-annually on December 31 and June 30.
-Final maturity on the bonds is June 30, 2027.
-The District will receive approximately \$212,000 in direct subsidy payments form the US Treasury of the life of the bond.
+The final maturity on the bonds is June 30, 2027.
+The District will receive approximately \$212,000 in direct subsidy payments from the US Treasury over the life of the bond.